PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		setNumWebHookThreads(2)

+* setWebHookQueueSize(\<queue size\>) - Set the size of the queue for webhook events.
+If the queue gets too big, then webhooks will be discarded, and an error will be logged.
+The default queue size is 50000, which should be appropriate for most use-cases.

+        setWebHookQueueSize(100000)

 * initGeoIPDB() - Initializes the country-level IPv4 and IPv6 GeoIP
   databases.
 If either of these databases is not installed, this command will fail and wforce will not start.
 For example: